gytwo/cloudlibrary.koplugin/README.en.md

 10. Added online update feature (v1.0)
 11. Changed overwrite update from complete overwrite to optional overwrite, allowing choice to keep local document settings (v1.0)
 12. Fixed online update crash issue on Android (v1.1)
+13. Fixed the issue where synchronization failed when opening a book for the first time (v1.2)

 #### Contributing